Can Police Attach A GPS Tracker To Your Car – Legal Facts & FAQs

 Cops understand that in order to catch the bad guys every measure and step must be taken.
-Unfortunately, in a era where financial cut backs to police enforcement limit resources, gathering incriminating evidence is much more arduous.
+Unfortunately, in an era where financial cutbacks to police enforcement limit resources, gathering incriminating evidence is much more arduous.
 Well, at least it would be if it were not for monitoring technology that utilizes GPS to track the activity of criminals.
 So if you ever asked yourself, “Can police put a GPS on my car” then this article is for you!

-Tracker systems are small, lightweight units that can offer real-time or historical locational information to police.
-Basically, the monitoring devices act as a surveillance tool that lets police know every spot a potential criminal goes, and the length of time that person/vehicle was at each location.
-How these devices are used by police is actually rather simple.
-Officers in the midst of a investigation make the decision expanded monitoring is needed.
-Once this is decided, police will then make a formal request for a warrant.
+GPS tracker systems are small, lightweight units that can offer real-time or historical locational information to police.
+Basically, GPS monitoring devices act as surveillance tools that let the police know every spot a potential criminal goes, and the length of time they were at each location.
+Pretty cool right?
+How police use GPS is actually rather simple.
+Officers in the midst of an investigation make the decision that expanded monitoring is needed.
+Once this is decided, the police will then make a formal request for a warrant.
 The warrant allows police to place a GPS tracker on the automobile of the suspected criminal.
-In the same way police obtain a search warrant to scan through a person’s home, a warrant for GPS monitoring allows police to observe driving activity.
+In the same way, police obtain a search warrant to scan through a person’s home, a warrant for GPS monitoring allows police to observe the driving activity.

 Can Police Put A GPS On My Car?